dmsc/fastbasic/manual.md

 - `BYTE` arrays use only one byte for each element, but the numeric range is reduced from 0 to 255.
-- String arrays store an string in each element.
-String arrays use two byte of memory for each element that is not yet assigned (containing empty strings), and 258 bytes for each
+- String arrays store a string in each element.
+String arrays use two bytes of memory for each element that is not yet assigned (containing empty strings), and 258 bytes for each